crystal-community/cr-config/README.md

     flag: "--boolean"

   option myOption4 : String,
-    description: "NEW!
-Argument flag can now be supplied.
+    description: "Argument flag can now be supplied.
 Your param can be defined in a config but overwritten by an argument passed in",
     shortflag: "-s",
     longflag: "--option4"

+  option myOption5 : String,
+    description: "NEW!
+You can set properties as environment variables using the uppercase of the name"

   option lastOption : Float64